Uniforms of the Grande Armée: Mamelukes

 The Mamelukes wore the following uniforms:

 Before 1804: The only "uniform" part was the green cahouk (hat), white turban, and red saroual (baggy trousers), all to be worn with a loose shirt and a vest.
 Boots were of yellow, red, or tan soft leather.
 Weapons consisted of an "Oriental" scimitar, a brace of pistols in a holder decorated with a brass crescent and star, and a dagger.

 After 1804: The cahouk became red with a brass crescent and star, and the shirt was closed and had a collar.
 The main change was the addition of a "regulation" chasseur-style saddle cloth and roll, imperial green in color, piped red, with a red and white fringe.
 The saddle and harness remained Arabic in style.
 The undress uniform was as for the Chasseurs-à-Cheval of the Guard, but of a dark blue cloth.

 Elite Gendarmes

-The Gendarmes d'élite wore a blue coat with red lappels, cuffs and turnbacks.
+The Gendarmes d'élite wore a blue coat with red lapels, cuffs and turnbacks.
 The collar and cuff flaps were red piped blue.
 They wore buff breeches, waistcoat and gloves.
 They had white aiguillettes and clover-shaped epaulettes.
 They wore a tall bearskin cap with a visor, topped by a red round cloth patch nicknamed cul-de-singe ("monkey bottom") with a white grenade embroidered on it.
 They rode black horses.

 The trumpeter wore the same uniform bu with reversed colours.
 They rode grey horses.

 In 1815, crested helmets with black manes (red for trumpeters) were introduced but not completed, so the Gendarmes d'élite fought their last campaign with mixed headgears.